7 Wonderful Things to Do On Your Visit to India

 #4.
 Try the Traditional Indian Clothing

-Like most of the things in India, the traditional Indian clothing has a diverse range of styles and designs that vary from region to region and is highly influenced by the ethnic lifestyle of the people.
-Most traditional clothing in India is supposed to be worn on a special or auspicious occasion which highlights the pomp and splendour related to that festival.
-Being a melting pot of various cultures and ethnicities, each state or region has their own set of apparels which is different from the other.
+Most traditional clothing in India is supposed to be worn on a special or auspicious occasion, highlighting the pomp and splendor related to that festival.
+Being a melting pot of various cultures and ethnicities, each state or region has its own set of apparels, different from the other.

-Saris, Kurta, Sherwani, Turbans, Salwar Suits and Churidaars are some of the most commonly found traditional Indian clothing.
-The clothing in each region is also based on the varied climatic conditions owning to the varied geographical locations.
+Saris, Kurta, Sherwani, Turbans, Salwar Suits, and Churidaars are some of the most commonly found traditional Indian clothing.
+The clothing in each region is also based on the varied climatic conditions owing to the varied geographical locations.

 #5.
 Rediscover the Roots of Ancient Civilizations

-Being one of the cradles of civilizations, Indian culture is even older than the ancient Rome and has been mentioned several times in the writings of various ancient scholars and historians.
-India has also been a home to the very first civilizations like the Harrapan culture and Indo-Aryans which are responsible for the spread of civilization and Hinduism in India.
-India is home to a huge number of archaeological sites which have baffled excavators and historians for several years.
+Being one of the cradles of civilizations, Indian culture is even older than ancient Rome and has been mentioned several times in various ancient scholars and historians.
+India has also been home to the first civilizations like the Harrapan culture and Indo-Aryans, responsible for promoting civilization and Hinduism in India.
+India is home to many archaeological sites that have baffled excavators and historians for several years.

 #6.
 Experience The Best of South Asian Wildlife

 While not as diverse as Africa, India is another place where a huge variety of wildlife can be found.
-Geographical varied India is a home to several wildlife reserves, national parks and biosphere reserves which house some of the most exquisite wildlife and plant species.
-India alone contains 3 of the 34 biodiversity hotspots in the world and contains a major portion of the total wildlife on earth.
+Geographical varied India is home to several wildlife reserves, national parks, and biosphere reserves, which house some of the most exquisite wildlife and plant species.
+India alone contains 3 of the 34 biodiversity hotspots globally and contains a major portion of the total wildlife on earth.

-Holi, Eid, Lohri, Baisakhi, Diwali, Onam and Bihu etc. are the major festivals that attract those tourists.
-Several sweets and speciality foods and beverages are distributed as communion during these festivals and you certainly want to try your hands on the cannabis (bhang) infused lassi/thandai (shake) during holi celebrations.
+Holi, Eid, Lohri, Baisakhi, Diwali, Onam, and Bihu, etc., are the major festivals that attract those tourists.
+Several sweets and specialty foods and beverages are distributed as communion during these festivals, and you certainly want to try your hands on the cannabis (bhang) infused lassi/thandai (shake) during Holi celebrations.

-A visit to India and discovering the distinctive cultures that the Indian people are comprised of is always a refreshing experience.
-India is a country with more than a million attractions and one certainly needs more than a lifetime to experience and discover the magical country of India.
+A visit to India and discovering the distinctive cultures that the Indian people comprise is always a refreshing experience.
+India is a country with more than a million attractions, and one certainly needs more than a lifetime to experience and discover India’s magical country.